pablotejedor/caesar-cypher/README.md

 This kind of cypher works by adding the cypher key to the character's index, based on it's position on the alphabet, in the way that if key = 1, a = b and so on.
 Grammar doesn't change, you only get every character moved to another index.
 It's one of my very first react projects.
-Hope you like.
+Hope you like it.

 ## How to use: